 The flushing cycle you select in the Material Replacement Options screen determines how thoroughly to flush out material currently in the system.
-After selecting the Economy cycle and completing the wizard, you might decide that you require a more thorough flushing, to ensure accurate model color.
-Or, you may notice that printed models are not satisfactory because they contain traces of the previous material.
-If so, you can flush out more material, so that the next models will be printed with pure material.
+After selecting the Economy cycle and completing the wizard, you might decide that you require a more thorough flushing, to ensure accurate colors.
+Or, you may notice that the 3D prints are not satisfactory because they contain traces of the previous material.
+If so, you can flush out more material, so that the next print job will be printed with pure material.